appium/appium/docs/en/appium-setup/real-devices.md

    is a long string (20+ chars).
 0. Make sure that you can run your tests against the Simulator.
 0. Double check that you can invoke your automation from Instruments.
-0. Make sure Instruments in closed already.
+0. Make sure Instruments is not already running.

 ### Appium on real Android devices